Pavin Smith Player Props: Diamondbacks vs. Nationals

 Pavin Smith At The Plate

-- Smith has five doubles, five home runs and 22 walks while hitting .206.
+- Smith is hitting .212 with five doubles, six home runs and 22 walks.

-- Looking at the 42 games he has played this season, he's hit a long ball in five of them (11.9%), and in 3.4% of his trips to the plate.

-- In 33.3% of his games this season, Smith has driven in at least one run.
-In four of those games (9.5%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in three contests.
+- In 15 games this season (34.9%), Smith has picked up an RBI, and in five of those games (11.6%) he had two or more.
+He has also driven in three or more of his team's runs in four contests.

-- In 16 of 42 games this season, he has scored, and three of those games included multiple runs.
+- In 39.5% of his games this season, he has scored at least once.
+And he's had three games with multiple runs (7.0%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.